sri-shroxsy/Self-Healing-Startup-Success-Prediction/README.md

 The code structure and logic directly align with the methodology, architecture, and analysis described in Chapters 3, 4, and 5 of the project report.

+## Self-Healing Concept
+The system monitors changes in incoming data and triggers retraining when noticeable pattern shifts occur.

+## Academic Note
+This project is developed as part of the BCA (Data Science) final-year project at Amity University Online.